MicrosoftDocs/visualstudio-docs/docs/install/import-export-installation-configurations.md

 If you save a `*.vsconfig` file into your solution root directory and then open a solution, Visual Studio will automatically detect any missing components and will prompt you to install them.

 > [NOTE!]: If your `*.vsconfig` file contains extensions, then only those extensions that are hosted on the [Visual Studio Marketplace](https://marketplace.visualstudio.com/) will trigger the automatic "is-missing" detection and installation.
-If you would like this logic to include extensions that were installed from a non-Marketplace location, please provide details about your scenario here().
+If you would like this logic to include extensions that were installed from a non-Marketplace location, please [provide details about your scenario here](https://developercommunity.visualstudio.com/t/post/10607414).

 ![Solution Explorer suggests additional components](../install/media/vs-2019/solution-explorer-config-file.png)